Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 });
 ```

-Execution pauses at await until the awaited Promise settles (resolves or rejects).
-This guarantees a value or an error before proceeding, eliminating the need for undefined checks and simplifying state management.
+Execution pauses when values are awaited until the Promise settles (resolves or rejects).
+This guarantees a value or an error before proceeding, eliminating the need for `undefined` checks and simplifying state management.

-### Composing promises
+### Promise composition

-You can compose promises using the standard promise methods like `Promise.all`, `Promise.race`, etc.
+You can compose Promises using the standard Promise methods like `Promise.all`, `Promise.race`, etc.

 ```js {% visualize=true %}
 let countA = signal(0);